monsonite/MINT/README.md

 # MINT
-A minimal interpreter in Z80 assembly language for the RC2014 Micro and other simple Z80 systems such as the TEC-1.
+A Minimal INTerpreter in Z80 assembly language for the RC2014 Micro and other simple Z80 systems such as the TEC-1.

+## What is MINT ?

+MINT is a tiny, stack based language based on Forth.
+On the Z80 it can be implemented in fewer than 1024 bytes of machine code - and it is lightning quick.

+It is interactive and interpreted, so you don't have to wait for your code to compile, it happens immediately.

+It uses reverse Polish notation (RPN) so you have to put the operands before the operator.
+It's just like the old HP calculators from 50 years ago.

+If you want to add two numbers you just type:

+123 456 + .

+When you hit return the result will be displayed thus

+00579

+OK

+But MINT is more than just a glorified calculator - you can write real programs too.

-## mint1_9 is the latest upload.
+## mint1_10 is the latest upload.